Special L-values of geometric motives: -functions of motives over number rings

 The $L$-series of a motive over $\Q$ is conjectured to be independent of the choice of $\ell$ and $\sigma_\ell$ in every factor (assuming $p \neq \ell$).
 This is known for the individual Euler factors at $p$ if the motive is $\h^i(X_\eta, n)$, where $X_\eta$ is a variety with good reduction at $p$, by Deligne's work on the Weil conjectures \cite[Th.
 1.6]{Deligne:Weil1}.
 From \refsa{HasseWeil} we now immediately obtain another statement concerning independence of $\ell$.

-\defi \mylabel{defi_trulygeo} The smallest triangulated subcategory of $\DMgm(\Z)$ containing the motives $\M(X)$ of all schemes $X / \Z$ of finite type is denoted $\DMtrgmeff(\Z)$ and called the category of \Def{truly geometric} effective motives.
-The smallest triangulated subcategory of $\DMgm(\Z)$ containing $\DMtrgmeff(\Z)$ that is stable under tensoring with $\one(1)$ is denoted $\DMtrgm(\Z)$ and called category of \emph{truly geometric motives}. \xdefi
+\defi \mylabel{defi_accessible} The smallest triangulated subcategory of $\DMBeic(\Z)$ containing the motives $\M(X)(n)$ ($n \in \Z$) of all regular schemes $X$ which are projective and flat over $\Z$, and the image of $i_* : \DMBeic(\Fp) \r \DMBeic(\Z)$ for all primes $p$, is called $\DMtrgm(\Z)$ and called category of \emph{accessible motives}.
+Its triangulated subcategory generated by $\M(X)(n)$ where $X$ is regular and projective, but not necessarily flat over $\Z$ (such as a smooth projective $X / \Fp$) is called the category of \emph{easily accessible motives}. \xdefi

+\rema \mylabel{rema_truly.geometric} \begin{enumerate}[(i)] \item By de Jong's resolution of singularities using alterations, the thick closure (i.e., closure under direct summands and triangles) of the category of easily accessible motives contains the motives $\M(X)(n)$ of all $X$ schemes (of finite type) over $\Z$.
+Therefore, this thick closure is the entire category $\DMBeic(\Z)$ of geometric motives. \item \mylabel{item_truly.geometric.generators} By the proof of \cite[\fcohoSatzgeneratorsoverOF]{Scholbach:fcoho}, $\DMtrgm(\Z)$ is contained in the triangulated category generated by $i_* \DMBeic(\Fp)$ and motives of the form $E := \eta_{!*} \eta^* \h^{-b}(X, -m)$, where $X / \Z$ is regular, flat and projective. \end{enumerate} \xrema

-By resolution of singularities \refaxresolution, $\DMtrgm(\Z)$ is also characterized as the triangulated tensor subcategory generated of $\DM(\OF)$ generated by $\Mc(X)$ and $\one(1)$, where $X$ runs through all schemes over $\OF$.
-The thick closure of $\DMtrgm(\OF)$ is $\DMgm(\OF)$.
-The following lemma thus shows that the question of independence of $L$-functions of $\ell$ is solely about the behavior of $L$-functions under direct summands.
+The following lemma shows that the question of independence of $L$-functions of $\ell$ is solely about the behavior of $L$-functions under direct summands.